hyperledger-labs/go-perun/.gitlab/issue_templates/Refactor.md

 	When can the reviewer accept the PR? -->

 **Suggested implementer and reviewers**&emsp; <!--
-	Who sould undertake the refactoring?
+	Who should undertake the refactoring?
 	Who is reviewing the implementation? -->

 **Implementation hints**&emsp; <!--